siminghasemi/MultiApplicationStormScheduler/README.md

 # MultiApplicationStormScheduler
-A MultiApplication multi-objective Scheduler on Apache Storm
+A MultiApplication multi-objective Scheduler on Apache Storm using NSGA-II